asantagata/fruit-ui/docs/md/keys.md

 }
 ```

-Keys make it easy to make dynamic lists in FRUIT.
+This same logic makes it easy to have lists with insertions, deletions, and updates to individual items.
+Keys make it easy to make dynamic element lists in FRUIT.